Oct 9, 2024

 Serious Injury Threshold Under Florida Statute §627.737

-While Florida’s no-fault system covers a significant portion of medical bills and lost wages, it has its limitations.
+While Florida’s not at fault accident system covers a significant portion of medical bills and lost wages, it has its limitations.
 If your injuries are severe and your damages exceed your PIP coverage, you may pursue a personal injury claim for additional compensation.

 Florida Statute §627.737 outlines the “serious injury” threshold, which you must meet to sue the at-fault driver for damages beyond your no-fault insurance claims limits.
 Serious injuries include significant and permanent loss of an important bodily function, permanent injury within a reasonable degree of medical probability, significant scarring or disfigurement, or death.